 While reading a short essay by Temple Grandin, a sixth grade student got stuck on the word “epiphany.”
 After helping him break the word apart and tackle it to some extent, the teacher and I told him the word.
 (Notice – we still held him accountable for what he could do to decode the word by looking at parts and thinking about other words with similar parts.)
 The important move we made was asking him to reread and make sense of the meaning of that word which we did in a shared think aloud with him.
 A student may not get to the perfect pronunciation of the word, but they can still try to make sense of the meaning of the word.

-For our second language learners, it may not be fair to say, “Does that sound right?” or “Does that sound like a word you know?”
+For our emergent bilinguals, it may not be fair to say, “Does that sound right?” or “Does that sound like a word you know?”
 We can still hold them accountable for tackling the word in some way.
 Even if they got as far as “cush” that sounds like “lush,” that would be closer than “balloon.”
-With these students, if you assess that “cushion” is not in their vocabulary (maybe they shake their head when you ask) affirm what they did to tackle the word, practice pronunciation, and then teach the meaning of this word.
-Close by returning to the text and discussing how the author uses this word.
+With these students, if you assess that “cushion” is not in their vocabulary (maybe they shake their head when you ask) affirm what they did to tackle the word, practice pronunciation, and then teach the meaning of this word explicitly or use context clues in the text.

 If you’re looking for more tips on students word-solving, check out this blog entry about helping students who “mumble” read words they don’t know while hoping you don’t notice!
-And below is a one-pager with examples of teaching points.
+And below is a one-pager you can download with examples of teaching points.

 Hope this helps.